Finance (Graduate) (FNGB)

 Prerequisite: FNGB 7421.

 FNGB 74BZ.
-ESG & Portfolio Management.
+Portfolio Management/Responsible Investing.
 (3 Credits)

 This course will introduce students to the management of investment portfolios with an awareness of environmental, social, and governance (ESG) risks and objectives.
 We’ll start with an introduction to ESG and everything that means today.
-We’ll then examine a variety of approaches to ESG-aware portfolio management, including security screening and exclusion, ESG integration, best-in-class investing, thematic investing, portfolio tilting, active ownership. and impact investing.
+We’ll then examine a variety of approaches to ESG-aware portfolio management, including security screening and exclusion, ESG integration, best-in-class investing, thematic investing, portfolio tilting, active ownership, and impact investing.
 We’ll focus primarily on public equity, but other asset classes will be introduced over the term.
 The emphasis will be on developing a practical and applied understanding of the subject.
 Data widely used by ESG-aware investors will be reviewed and analyzed, including company-level third-party ESG data, ratings, and climate-related measures.
 Students will complete computational exercises involving that content, and will be assumed to be proficient with Excel or similar spreadsheet software, but no other coding ability will be required.
 The course is intended to provide the ESG investing background necessary for students seeking to participate in the ESG Student Managed Investment Fund sequence, but other students meeting the course requirements are also welcome to enroll.

 Prerequisite: FNGB 7421.